orbisius/sak4wp/README.md

 The search can also be done using post/page slug.
 Video demo: https://www.youtube.com/watch?v=GnrOLxsMhK4&feature=youtu.be

+Db Export
+This module allows you to dump the database into a nice sql file (gzip compression optional) and provides download links.

 Addons
 Added !sak4wp-theme-troubleshooter.php plugin.
 For more info see addons/!sak4wp-theme-troubleshooter.php